 Uber and Lyft Negligence Lawyer

 If you have been injured in a ridesharing accident, our team of personal injury attorneys can help.

 Ridesharing services are phone applications that essentially help you get from one point to another.
 Getting involved in a car accident, especially when you are not the driver, can be quite scary.
-What if the driver of the accident works for Uber or Lyft?
+What if the driver of the accident works for Uber, Lyft, or another taxi company?
 What if the culprit of the accident is the other driver and you are not sure of what to do?
 What happens then?
 Do you just walk away from it or rely on the driver to take care of the incident?
 These are the questions that many face when involved in an accident.

 Rideshare services such as Uber and Lyft are becoming more popular every year, but what happens when one of these vehicles is involved in an accident?
 Although proving fault in a ride-sharing vehicle accident can be difficult, there are a number of ways the driver can be at fault for negligence.

 Driver negligence can include types of negligence such as:

 - Distracted driving – Using a phone, fiddling with the radio or GPS system, eating, drinking, or talking to other people in the vehicle counts as distracted driving.